partha-kapri/1-Addition-Game/README.md

 # NEW-PROJECT
-This is my first git repo
+This is my first git repository.
+Author - Partha Kapri